Ann-Anahit/CreativeFails/README.md

 * I want to edit my posts.
 * I want to edit my comments.
+* I want to delete the comments of other users under my post.
 * I want to be able to dislike the other posts.